 Since the WHS in 2016 the localisation of aid has become a key reform priority of the humanitarian system.
 The IASC has promulgated several policy guidance documents on the subject (IASC, 2021).
 Many agencies have adopted their own localisation policies and strategies and purport to be changing their operating models.
 The mantra of making aid "as local as possible and international as necessary" is meant to be shifting the power dynamics in favour of local and national actors so they can play a more prominent role in the humanitarian response.
-Grand Bargain signatories committed to ensuring that 25 % of humanitarian funding would be provided 'as directly as possible' (i.e. through up to one intermediary to local and national actors) to these organisations.
-However, direct funding to local and national actors as a proportion of overall humanitarian assistance has barely increased since the Grand Bargain was agreed rising from 3.7 % in 2017 to 4.5 % in 2023 - see figure 4 below.
-The Direct funding to local and national actors has barely increased since the Grand Bargain was agreed travel restrictions and limits on mobility caused by the COVID-19 was meant to have been a watershed moment for the localisations of aid, with aid agencies having no choice but to work more through local actors.
+Grand Bargain signatories committed to ensuring that 25 % of humanitarian funding would be provided 'as directly as possible' (i.e. through up to one intermediary to local and national actors as a proportion of overall humanitarian assistance has barely increased since the Grand Bargain was agreed rising from 3.7 % in 2017 to 4.5 % in 2023 - see figure 4 below.
+The travel restrictions and limits on mobility caused by the COVID-19 was meant to have been a watershed moment for the localisations of aid, with aid agencies having no choice but to work more through local actors.
 However, the pandemic proved a false dawn for making progress on the issue with the status quo prevailing (Barbelet et al., 2021).